For the complete documentation index, see llms.txt. This page is also available as Markdown.

 Unit test results

-We can run a selected test by clicking the icon located on the tile with information about the test scenario.
-Clicking the Run all button will run all active tests.
+The selected test can be run by clicking the icon located on the tile with information about the test scenario.
+Clicking the button Run all will run all active tests.

-A test result can be marked green - tests finished with the expected result - or red - incorrect result.
+The test result can be marked green - the tests ended with the expected result - or red - incorrect result.

-After running the test a drawer with logs will appear, containing information:
+After the test is run, a log drawer will appear containing information:

 • The name of the test that was run,